Yellow-shouldered amazon

 The yellow-shouldered amazon (Amazona barbadensis), also known as the yellow-shouldered parrot, is a parrot of the genus Amazona that is found in the arid areas of northern Venezuela, the Venezuelan islands of Margarita and La Blanquilla, and the island of Bonaire (Caribbean Netherlands).
-It has been extirpated from Aruba and introduced to Curaçao.
+It has been extirpated from and reintroduced to Aruba and introduced to Curaçao.

 Taxonomy

 The yellow-shouldered amazon was described and illustrated in 1738 by the English naturalist Eleazar Albin in his A Natural History of Birds based on live specimen.
 Albin believed that the parrot had come from Barbados and used the English name, the "Barbadoes parrot".
 Using Albin's account, both Mathurin Jacques Brisson in 1760 and John Latham in 1781 included a description of the parrot in their books on birds.
 When in 1788 the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae, he included the yellow-shouldered amazon, coined the binomial name Psittacus barbadensis and cited Latham's work.
 Gmelin specified the type locality as Barbados but this parrot species is not found on the island and Venezuela is the type locality.
 The yellow-shouldered amazon is now placed with around thirty other species in the genus Amazona that was introduced by the French naturalist René Lesson in 1830.
 The genus name is a Latinized version of the name Amazone given to these parrot in the 18th century by the Comte de Buffon, who believed they were native to Amazonian jungles.
 The specific barbadensis denotes Barbados.
 The species is monotypic: no subspecies are recognised.